MinecraftCitiesNetwork/democracycraft-wiki/docs/general-guides/plotsandregions.md

 3. Shop/Market Stall - Rentable stores are available in some regions, such as Vestire Mall, allowing players to sell items without purchasing an entire plot.
 4. Shulker Regions - Certain city and town locations have free or low-cost shulker regions with rental durations of 1-10 minutes.
 Intended for temporary use, such as accessing a shulker box or ender chest.

 You may also encounter other, less popular rental regions.
-To check information about a rental region, use /as info region <rental region name>.
+To check information about a rental region, use ``/as info region 'rental region name'``.

 ## Property Regulations